List of UK top-ten singles in 2009: Chart debuts

 Amelle from Sugababes (who joined the group in 2005) had a solo hit with Tinchy Stryder on "Never Leave You".
-"Fight for This Love" was Cheryl's debut single as a solo artist independent of Girls Aloud.
+"Fight for This Love" was Cheryl Cole's debut single as a solo artist independent of Girls Aloud.
 The song reached number-one.

 Young Soul Rebels was a charity super-group that recorded the song "I Got Soul" to raise money for War Child UK.
 Among the participants were Pixie Lott, VV Brown, N-Dubz, Tinchy Stryder, Frankmusik, Kid British, Ironik, Chip, McLean, MPHO, Bashy and the London Community Gospel Choir.
 Comedian Peter Kay had previous chart entries on "Is This the Way to Amarillo", "(I'm Gonna Be) 500 Miles" and as Geraldine McQueen but the Animated All Star Band was a new act to the chart.

 Joe McElderry sang on "You Are Not Alone" with his fellow X Factor series six contestants prior to his debut solo hit "The Climb".
 Jedward and Olly Murs would both go on to record top 10 singles in later years.
 Although "Beat Again" was the first solo chart entry for JLS, they sang on "Hero" during their time on series 5 of The X Factor, which peaked at number-one in 2008.